Sillybutts/TrivictusMegaXLBarrel/README.md

 ## Design Info

-This is the MegaXL Trivictus barrel, based off the Trivictus SCAR design by Thanh.
+This is the MegaXL Trivictus barrel, based off the Trivictus SCAR design by Thanh (https://www.thingiverse.com/thing:4967719).
 It is a barrel that uses 3 spiral lands down the length of the barrel to spin MegaXL darts real good.

 ### THIS BARREL SHOULD REALLY ONLY BE USED WITH HIGH POWERED AIR BLASTERS, LIKE 4Bs AND TITANS.
 IF YOU WANT A BARREL FOR A SPRINGER, USE THE SMOOTH BARRELS ALSO INCLUDED IN THIS LISTING.